adelra/kaggle_credit/README.md

 `MSE = (y_hat - y)**2`
 MSE can be used alongside MSE for a better understanding of model's performance.

 Others: Cohen-Kappa score is a measure to say how much two annotators agree on an annotation.
 It can be used a measure for our model.
-F1 score, harmonic mean between precision and recall.
+F1 score, harmonic mean between precision and recall can also be used.

 ## How to validate the model?
 In order to validate the model I have used K-fold cross-validation as it a well-known robust method to the model validation.
 In this method we will do the following:
  1) Shuffle the dataset
- 2) split the dataset into k different folds
+ 2) Split the dataset into k different folds
- 3) for each fold:
+ 3) Dor each fold:
     1) Take the group as validation set
     2) Train the model on the other group
-    3) predict the current group and calculate the loss/evaluation metric
+    3) Predict the current group and calculate the loss/evaluation metric
  4) Summarize (Maybe average) over the whole k folds.

- I have used this method because it 1) shuffles the data so that we won't end up with easy validation set (maybe the last 20% of the dataset is easy).
+ I have used this method because it 1) Shuffles the data so that we won't end up with easy validation set (maybe the last 20% of the dataset is easy).
 2) Uses all the training dataset as evaluation so this will give us a better understanding of model generalization.

 # Introduction to repository